 Instant Pot Chick

 If you want a bit faster cooking, then use an instant pot for your glazed chicken.
-To prepare all the ingredients in its proper sizes and measurements, from the meat to the spices.
+To prepare all the ingredients in their proper sizes and measurements, from the meat to the spices.
 Then, put everything inside the pot and wait.

 Consistent high temperature speeds up the cooking when using an instant pot.
 Amazingly, it does not overcook the meat because of the regulated time setting.
 In other words, you have to set the right length of time.